Let me try to explain CSS in JS to you. It works kinda like this:

 - You can use built-in primitives like loops, variables, and do math without having to introduce a new tool like a preprocessor

 - No inline styles!
-In the end it is just CSS written with another tool - as we saw here none of this is rendered as inline styles
+In the end it is just CSS written with another tool - as we saw above rules are inserted into an actual style tag by the library

 - It can be prerendered on the server.
 This way your site sends only the CSS for the page that is serving right now